joshsharp/braid/src/braid/notes.md

   [X] Allow comments at the end of lines
   [X] Handle type annotations in func defns
-  [X] Create stand-in Braid funcs for `extern`-ally imported funcs [ ] Make sure type variables get updated properly (prune function not working entirely?)
+  [X] Create stand-in Braid funcs for `extern`-ally imported funcs [X] Unify function call args with the function
+  [ ] Make sure type variables get updated properly (prune function not working entirely?)
-  [ ] Make sure type variables get replaced properly (BinOps at least) or not compiled if not [ ] Ifs as expressions might need to be compiled to anonymous functions like so:
+  [X] Make sure type variables get replaced properly (BinOps at least) or not compiled if not [ ] Ifs as expressions might need to be compiled to anonymous functions like so:
       `a := []string{"one","two", func() string{ if true { return "yes" } else { return "no" } }() }`
 [ ] Linking (Look up modules - Do they exist?
 Do functions mentioned exist?)